 When our accurate perception of reality is compromised so is our ability to function effectively within it.
 We are all familiar with the concept of sanity as being ‘well adjusted to reality’, or in touch with reality.
 Mysticism by definition lays claim to another reality!
 An unknowable and imperceivable one. there is no way its claims can be verified by human senses, demonstration or empirical evidence.
 Its a hoodwink, a con.
 People are duped to the extent that they accept its claims as real.
 It is vital that we maintain a clear distinction between what is real and what is not.
 I do not mean to dismiss mysterious or unexplained phenomena, only to keep clear mental labels on what is knowledge and what is not yet understood, not to substitute invention for enquiry in a desperate attempt to explain the unexplained.

 The second fundamental of the Matrix that is anti life, is altruism – the ethics of mysticism.
 The basic principle of which is that man has no right to live for his own sake.
-That the only purpose of his existence and his highest moral achievement is service to others.
+That the only purpose of his existence and his highest moral achievement is service to other.
+Whether that other is tribe or king or God.
 Most people confuse altruism with kindness or respect for others, this is not what it is.
-Altruism means self-sacrifice, self immolation, self-denial and self-destruction.
-This means the self as the standard of evil.
-Altruism effectively offers no moral guidance, anything goes as long as the beneficiary is someone else.
-This makes it the dream ticket morality for tyranny and dictatorships.
+Altruism means self-sacrifice, self immolation, self-denial and ultimately self-destruction.

 Relentless conditioning and exposure to propaganda will almost inevitably cause resistance to these ideas in most minds.
 Think of the airplane decompression scenario, where we are told to put on our own oxygen masks first before helping others.
 This is where reality kicks in.
 We all ‘get’ that if you help others first in the airplane decompression you are going to be dead in a matter of seconds, then you and those you would help will perish.
 The principle holds true in every respect of life.
 If we rationally attend to ourselves first, we are then able to help and to give and to enjoy the experience of generosity and offering value to others.
 Where most peoples understanding is derailed is that they naturally assume that serving one’s self interest requires sacrificing others.
 But this not true.
 On the contrary it entails offering value to others, respecting rights and trading with others.
 Rational self interest creates wealth.
 Any kind of theft from others or living at the expense of others is counter productive and irrational in the long run even if there are perceived short term gains.
 Think of each tree in the forest looking after its own interests not that of its neighbours.
 Think of each cell in your body and how it tends to its own needs and not the needs of those adjacent to it, so it is that as humans rationally attend to their own needs as the logical priority, that a healthy society results.